mec-kon/led-strip-website/README.md

 led-strip-website
 ====================================

-This is a website that allows you to control a Led strip connected to a Raspberry Pi or ESP32 microcontroller.
+This is a website that allows you to control a led strip connected to a Raspberry Pi or ESP32 microcontroller.

 ![](demo/led_strip_website.png)